Special Education Needs & Disabilities

 Cawston Grange Primary School prioritises the social development and emotional well-being of all its children.
 We have recently become a 'THRIVE' school and the 'THRIVE APPROACH' forms part of our whole-school PSHE curriculum.
 As a result, social and emotional development is embedded throughout the school curriculum and within approaches to teaching and learning.
 For those children who need additional support to improve their social and emotional development, our school provides a range of opportunities, which include intervention groups and counselling, as well as one‐to‐one provision when appropriate.
 We have a full time Learning Mentor, to further support children’s emotional well-being as necessary.

-The SENCo (Mrs Lower) is a THRIVE licensed practitioner and may also work individually with children who need tailored therapeutic intervention.
+The school has access to a THRIVE licensed practitioner who may also work individually with children needing tailored therapeutic intervention.

 Some children who join our school have already been identified as having a special education need or disability, therefore information is received from the child’s previous school or pre‐school setting (where applicable).
 This is used by the SENCo and the school staff team to appropriately adapt provision.

 When children leave our school at the end of Year 6, the SENCo and the Year 6 teachers meet with the receiving school’s SENCo and Head of Year.
 Information is shared both verbally and in writing by transferring the child’s SEND file containing all assessments and records used to support the child’s progress during their time at our school, to the receiving school.